Post Pediatric Portal Program

 How to apply to the Pediatric Portal Program

-Our typical applicants are individuals who have recently completed their pediatric residency (within the past five years), or later career pediatricians seeking additional training/career shifts in psychiatry and CAP.
+Our typical applicants are individuals who are in their pediatric residency or have completed their pediatric residency and are seeking additional training/career shifts in psychiatry and child and adolescent psychiatry.

 As part of the Post Pediatric Portal Program, one month of pediatric neurology training is required by the ABPN.
-We strongly recommended that the one month of pediatric neurology be completed in pediatric residency whenever possible.
+We recommend that the month of pediatric neurology be completed in pediatric residency if possible.

 To apply for the Post Pediatric Portal Program, please submit the following: